Yamini2001/LeetCode-Solutions/README.md

    ## Check If a String Contains All Binary Codes of Size K
    Given a binary string s and an integer k, return true if every binary code of length k is a substring of s.
 Otherwise, return false.

+   ## Sum of Root to Leaf Binary Numbers
+   For all leaves in the tree, consider the numbers represented by the path from the root to that leaf.
+Return the sum of these numbers.